mlflow/mlflow/docs/source/R-api.rst

 Save Model for MLflow

 Saves model in MLflow format that can later be used for prediction and serving.
-This method is generic to allow
+This method is generic to allow package authors to save custom model types.

 .. code:: r